-During the previous operational period, daily S-79 flows were in the range from 340 to 1,920 cfs (average of about 1,200 cfs).
-Tidal basin runoff will continue to contribute to the total inflows into the Caloosahatchee Estuary.
+During the previous operational period, daily S-79 flows were in the range from 1,000 to 2,800 cfs (average of about 1,800 cfs), without any releases from Lake Okeechobee through S-77.
+Tidal basin runoff, downstream from S-79, will continue to contribute to the total inflows into the Caloosahatchee Estuary.
 The District has applied the Lake Okeechobee Adaptive Protocols (AP) release guidance flowchart and recommends the USACE not implement any regulatory releases from Lake Okeechobee, and that operations at S-78 and S-79 be implemented to manage basin runoff in order to maintain salinity within acceptable levels in the Caloosahatchee Estuary.

-Salinity at the US 1 Bridge location in the St. Lucie Estuary increased into the good range for adult oysters.
+Salinity at the US 1 Bridge location in the St. Lucie Estuary remained in the good range for adult oysters.
 In the Caloosahatchee Estuary, salinity conditions between Val I-75 and Ft.
 Myers are favorable for tape grass.
 Salinity conditions are in the good range for adult oysters at the Shellpoint and the Sanibel Causeway locations, with salinity at Cape Coral Bridge in the poor range.